 Weather is always a factor when considering the safety of lives and structures, but with the volatility of spring weather combined with the critical and evolving response to COVID-19 these risks are amplified.
 Triage tents and other temporary structures, hospitals and first response efforts are particularly vulnerable during severe weather.

 WeatherSentry uses predictive models and adaptive technology to project various scenarios and hourly forecasts for the 72-hour period at a specific site.
-Real-time data combined with map-based local storm reports, hyper-local data and first-hand accounts provide better visibility into high-impact weather in location-specific areas to help you can make decisions that enhance safety and reduce risk.
+Real-time data, combined with map-based local storm reports, hyper-local data and first-hand accounts, provide better visibility into high-impact weather in location-specific areas.
+Information when and where you need it to enhance safety and reduce risk.

-The DTN WeatherSenty web portal and mobile app features include:
+The DTN WeatherSentry web portal and mobile app features include:

 - Alerting for GPS positions and fixed locations

 - Real-time lightning display and alerts for severe thunderstorms, high winds, hail, tornados, lightning and extreme temperature conditions